NollieAnalysis/Walker-Ryan-s-Textures-Skateboarding-Part-Analysis-and-Point-Evaluation-Using-THPS-Scoring-Model/README.md

 # Walker Ryan’s Textures Skateboarding Part Analysis and Point Evaluation Using Tony Hawk’s Pro Skater (THPS) Scoring Model

+# Project deliverables:
+Analysis of Walker Ryan's Textures skate part.
+Additionally, an exploration of applying Tony Hawk’s Pro Skater (THPS) scoring model to real skateboarding.

+Analysis, code, and backup documents saved to this repository.

 # Python code (also saved as a .py file)

 ```python